PStreams

 }

 If this form of initialisation is used and the file argument doesn't contain a slash then the actions of the shell will be duplicated in searching for an executable in PATH.
-The shell will not interpret the other arguments, so wildcard expansion will not take place if this interface is used.
+The shell will not interpret the other arguments, so wildcard expansion will not take place if this interface is used and redirections cannot be used.

 If an rpstream was used in the example above it would be necessary to replace the while condition like so: